ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) To create a project timeline
    - D) To assign tasks to team members

-3. **Open-Ended**: Describe the importance of managing stakeholder expectations in a project.

-4. **Open-Ended**: How can a project manager prioritize communication and engagement with stakeholders?

-5. **True/False**: The Power Interest Grid is a tool used to develop a stakeholder map.
+3. **True/False**: The Power Interest Grid is a tool used to develop a stakeholder map.

 Would you like additional questions?